aaqfal/First-RTOS-Program-task/README.md

    - Monitors and controls the state of the LED (on/off).

 4. **Task UART**:
-   - Displays ADC voltage readings on the terminal.
+   - Displays menu and ADC voltage readings on the terminal.
+   - Displays state of the button and LED.

 5. **Task Button**:
-   - Displays a menu and voltage readings from the ADC, and shows the state of the button and LED.
+   -

 ## Hardware Used
 [Photo](https://drive.google.com/uc?export=view&id=1vKf5dllwltwZLlrbhl3RC-ONb9Geyj1T)